The Ultimate Counseling Career Guide

 Health & Wellness Counselors seek to improve the emotional well-being of individuals, families, and groups by addressing depression, stress, and low self-esteem.

-Licensure and accreditation, which the National Board for Certified Counselors and the National Certified Counselor (NCC) grant, is a significant factor toward professional advancement in Counseling.
+Licensure and accreditation, which are granted by the National Board for Certified Counselors and the National Certified Counselor (NCC), are significant factors in professional advancement in counseling.

 To obtain a license to practice, comply with all the requirements that may vary by state.
 Generally, counselors undergo supervised training and experience in the field for a year or two to be eligible for licensed practice.